irfanshehzadsandhu/logseq/pages/Clean Architecture.md

-- Clean Architecture puts the [[Business Logic and Business Rules]] at the center of application.
-Bus
+- Clean Architecture puts the [[Business Logic and Business Rules]] at the centre of application.
+Business logic doesn't depend on data access or other infrastructure concerns, this dependency is inverted: infrastructure and implementation details depend on the Application Core.